-Larsa Pippen Flaunts Physique In Blue While Doing Pelvic Thrusts At The Gym: ‘Earned’
+Larsa Pippen Flaunts Physique In Blue While Doing Pelvic Thrusts At The Gym: ‘Earned not given’

 “Yes, from Lebanon,” Pippen replied.

-In her Instagram story, Pippen recently posted a picture of herself with her best friend, Kourtney Kardashian, wearing some fun sunglasses.
+In her Instagram story, Pippen posted a picture of herself with her friend, Kourtney Kardashian, wearing some fun sunglasses.
 Pippen wrote across the image that the Candy Land birthday was super sweet.

 Delivered To Your INBOX